edurastogi/python/compare_utility/README.md

 - If any sheet exceeds 1,048,576 rows, the output is split into multiple sheets (e.g., `Matching Rows_2`).
 - If an output file with the default name already exists, a new file with a timestamp will be created automatically.
 - The script logs progress and summary information to the console.

-## Refactoring & Improvements
-- **Input and Output Folders:** Input files are now read from the `input` directory, and all Excel outputs are written to the `output` directory for better organization.
-- **Automatic Output Naming:** If the output Excel file already exists (e.g., is open or locked), a new file with a timestamp is created to avoid errors.
-- **Modular Codebase:** The code is split into logical modules for indexing, comparison, and Excel writing, making it easier to maintain and extend.
-- **Robust Directory Handling:** The script ensures both input and output directories exist before running.

 ## Notes
 - The script is optimized for large files and uses streaming Excel writing.